 9. School Physical Therapist

-School-based physical therapy is incredibly popular.
+School-based PT is one of the most popular physical therapy specialties.
 Not only does it pay well, you get holidays and summer breaks!
 Plus, you get to play with kids for much of your day, if that’s your idea of fun. 🙂 School PTs provide intervention to disabled students during the standard school day.
 These roles tend to have quite a bit of interdisciplinary collaboration and teamwork among other clinicians, so if working with littles and working on a team sounds your jam, you might love this type of work!

 10. Skilled Nursing Facility (SNF) PT